fmtlib/fmt/README.rst

 Running the tests
 ~~~~~~~~~~~~~~~~~

-Please refer to `Building the library`__ for the instructions on building
+Please refer to `Building the library`__ for the instructions on how to build
-the library and running the unit tests.
+the library and run the unit tests.

 __ http://cppformat.readthedocs.org/en/latest/usage.html#building-the-library